 Find out what really determines your renters insurance price — and how that price is calculated.

 If the thought of another $100-plus monthly expense is keeping you from buying renters insurance, you should know a renters insurance policy isn’t likely to cost nearly that much.
-In fact, the average cost of renters insurance in the U.S. is $188 a year, or just under $16 a month, per 2015 data from the Insurance Information Institute.

 Now that you know that the cost of renters insurance is closer to a car wash than a car payment, read on to learn more about how that number is determined:

 Given that your neighborhood and building type can influence your premiums, it stands to reason the cost of renters insurance varies dramatically across state lines.
 Keep in mind, though, pricing gets more granular than that, and the cost of renters insurance can also vary dramatically across any given state.

 With that caveat in mind, here are the average annual renters insurance premiums in each one as of 2015, per the NAIC:

 |District of Columbia||$158|